 This longer walk visits Batcombe Bottom and Batcombe itself, before returning via Moor Lane and Henley Grove Farm.
-In late 2022 (or perhaps early 2023) the Three Horshoes should reopen as a pleasant stop-off.
+The Three Horshoes in Batcombe is a possible stop-off.
 Some great views and deeply rural countryside.
 (Also, in winter, mud, in summer, cows).

 7.3 miles, 12 km, 260 m of ascent, moderate.
 Two and a half hours to three hours 15 minutes.

 Directions (as below).
 Please note that three stiles between Henley Grove Farm and point 6 have now been replaced by pedestrian gates.
 This change has not yet been included in the downloadable version of the directions.

 Start at Station Road car park

 Turn right on leaving the car park, swing right across the river, cross the road and go up Patwell Street.
 At the junction cross the High Street and continue up the narrow pavement of Coombe Street, taking the first left into Higher Backway.
 Just before the second small car park turn right through bollards.
 Go straight ahead, into and through the small Tolbury Mill estate, and leave the houses up a steep and sometimes muddy footpath.
 On reaching the wood, the path swings right then left again, climbing to reach an open field at a kissing gate.
 Take the right hand of the two faint paths crossing the field, heading just to the right of an electricity pole.
 The path runs down to another kissing gate hidden in the bottom right-hand corner of the field.